 There are many different hormones, and each has a unique effect on the body.
 They play a role in growth and development, metabolism, reproduction, and mood.
 However, the endocrine system’s primary function is to maintain a state of balance, known as homeostasis.

 This process relies heavily on a brain region known as the hypothalamus.
-It acts as a bridge between the nervous system and the endocrine system, triggering hormone release in response to internal and external stimuli.
+It acts as a bridge between the nervous and endocrine systems, triggering hormone release in response to internal and external stimuli.

 Now, let’s take a brief look at some key hormones and their functions.